 The student experience in our Falls Schools is a rich one.
 All students are embraced, challenged and and provided opportunity.
 We support every level of learner in our schools and further support education in our community with our ownership in Community Education & Recreation.

-At the elementary level students do way more than just cute counting games or reading Dr. Seuss.
+At the elementary level, students do more than just cute counting games or reading Dr. Seuss.
 Although, there is some of that too!

-Here in Menomonee Falls, we have 4 elementary schools that work as partner schools.
-Our lower elementary schools, Shady Lane and Ben Franklin, serve our littlest learners: 4K-2nd, where they work on building basic skills and fostering a life-long love of learning.
-Our upper elementary schools, Riverside and Valley View take on the curiosity of our 3rd-5th grade students where they seek a deeper understanding of the world around them and feel empowered to grow.
+Here in Menomonee Falls, we have four elementary schools that work as partner schools.
+Our lower elementary schools, Shady Lane and Ben Franklin, serve our littlest learners: 4K-2nd, where they work on building basic skills and fostering a lifelong love of learning.
+Our upper elementary schools, Riverside and Valley View, take on the curiosity of our 3rd-5th grade students, where they seek a deeper understanding of the world around them and feel empowered to grow.

-Our youngest students thrive as they meet goals tailored to their individual learning style.
+Our youngest students thrive as they meet goals tailored to their individual learning styles.
 We know how to have fun, too.
-Our PTOs host a wealth of events & fund raisers geared toward families and supporting students in the classroom and our staff go above and beyond creating culture-building events throughout the school year.
+Our PTOs host a wealth of events & fundraisers geared toward families and supporting students in the classroom, and our staff goes above and beyond creating culture-building events throughout the school year.

-This is where North Middle School provides a number of unique opportunities around co-curriculars like band, choir, the arts, athletics and leadership opportunities like Best Buddies and Falls Creative Jr.
+This is where North Middle School provides several unique opportunities around co-curricular like band, choir, the arts, athletics, and leadership opportunities like Best Buddies and Falls Creative Jr.

-As a district, we have the strongest and largest Future Business Leaders of America chapter in the state, and it starts here at NMS.
+As a district, we have the state's strongest and largest Future Business Leaders of America chapter, and it starts here at NMS.
 It’s also a strong foundation for theater arts as one of the few middle schools with a full auditorium.

-NMS also starts STEAM (Science, Technology, Engineering, Art, Math) interests early by aligning coursework to the MFHS career clusters and providing a new, fully redesigned STEAM Lab.
+NMS also starts STEAM (Science, Technology, Engineering, Art, Math) interests early by aligning coursework with MFHS career clusters and providing a new, fully redesigned STEAM Lab.

-Whether it’s a 4-year college, technical college, workforce or military we want to make sure our graduates are well-equipped to face whatever they choose to take on.
+Whether it’s a four-year college, technical college, workforce, or military, we want to ensure our graduates are well-equipped to face whatever they choose.
 We’re the roots for a bright future for all students.

-We’ve tailored course options around careers that offer solid wages, career advancement and both hard and soft skills.
+We’ve tailored course options around careers offering solid wages, career advancement, and hard and soft skills.

-At Menomonee Falls High School we utilize the academy model housed within MFHS that allow students to focus on the interests they want to pursue post-graduation.
-We currently offer a business, health care, STEAM and media/marketing academy.
-These academies give students early insight on making a career choice so they’re not spending precious collegiate time changing majors and taking unnecessary prerequisites.
+At Menomonee Falls High School, we utilize the academy model housed within MFHS that allows students to focus on the interests they want to pursue post-graduation.
+We offer a business, health care, STEAM, Educator, and media/marketing academy.
+These academies give students early insight into making a career choice so they’re not spending precious collegiate time changing majors and taking unnecessary prerequisites.

-For students that are interested in pursuing a degree through a technical college, we have a strong partnership with Waukesha County Technical College where, last year alone students banked $233,000 in transcripts credits that go toward a degree.
+For students interested in pursuing a degree through a technical college, we have a strong partnership with Waukesha County Technical College, where last year alone, students banked $233,000 in transcripts credits toward a degree.
 Students have the opportunity to complete workforce credentials that are industry recognized.

-We also know it’s important to develop students’ soft skills like leadership, sportsmanship and conflict resolution.
-That’s why we offer 75 (and growing!) varsity sports and extracurricular activities teaching skills outside of the classroom.
+We also know developing students’ soft skills like leadership, sportsmanship, and conflict resolution is important.
+That’s why we offer 75 (and growing!) varsity sports and extracurricular activities teaching skills outside the classroom.